algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Functional.md

 This device will listen to all the conversations around it, so we want to be sure that the conversations are not recorded or used for something else than the detecting language.

+### Privacy

+To use this kind of device, all the person that are listen must know that the device listen to them.
+If you put this device in project room or working room, an attach or a signage must be in this room.

+### Confidentiality

 We think that it is not necessary to keep the records in a cloud to detect a language.
-Our device needs just to record the language of a conversation.
+Because the device needs to record the language of a conversation only.
+And also, to avoid all problems regarding confidentiality.

 To prevent the possibility of accessing the data, the device will not be connected to the internet.
 It will also make the device difficult to hack because to hack it we will need to have a physics contact with the device.

 The encryption of some information may be required to ensure security and confidentiality.